tomsebastiantom/DDDAuth/README.md

-Porting Ory Kratos to Domain Driven Design with ability for it used in monolithic with other domains
+Porting Ory Kratos to Domain Driven Design so it can used with other domains.

 Currently a work in Progress